 The cast: Allen makes his triumphant, latex-lavished return to acting by playing Dr Zoidberg, the carrion-eating Planet Express surgeon from the Crab Nebula.

 Ewan McGregor is Fry, Penelope Cruz is one-eyed sexpot Leela and Larry David is Professor Farnsworth.

 The plot: It’s an Allen-flavoured tale of Zoidberg’s sexual inadequacy and craving to return to the ocean.

 Loitering in clubs and bars with Farnsworth as his grouchy, elderly wingman (one of the few creatures on the planet who can make him look good), Zoidberg attempts to pick ladies, but ends up sexing some cold sushi.

 Jaunty jazz theme tune remix performed by the director himself.

 And what's with the confused, liberal-minded but oddly reactionary undertone of patriotism?

-The Coen Brothers
+The director: The Coen Brothers

 The cast: William H Macy is Phil Fry, delivery boy.